ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 page's hostname includes ``example.com``, ``www.example.com``,
 ``admin.example.com``, ``blog.example.com``, and so on.

+If you're running multiple subdomains on a single ExpressionEngine installation and want member sessions to be valid across all subdomains, you should explicitly set the cookie domain.

-It's important to note the difference between ``example.com`` and ``.example.com``.
+.. note:: There's an important difference between ``example.com`` and
+    ``.example.com``.
 When the cookie domain begins with a dot, browsers match any hostname that *includes* the cookie domain.
 Without the dot prefix, browsers are looking for an exact hostname match in the URL, which means cookies will not be available to subdomains.

-.. note:: A cookie set by PHP with an explicitly specified cookie domain
-    will always include the dot prefix, whether or not one is included in this ExpressionEngine setting.
-For clarity's sake, the examples here include a preceding dot when the cookie domain is being explicitly set.
+A cookie set by PHP with an explicitly specified cookie domain will always include the dot prefix, whether or not one is included in this ExpressionEngine setting.
+For clarity's sake, the examples here include a leading dot when the cookie domain is being explicitly set.

 .. note:: Browsers will not save cookies if the specified cookie domain
     isn't included in the request's hostname.
 In other words, a site can only set cookies for ``.example.com`` if its hostname actually includes ``example.com``.

-If you're running multiple subdomains on a single ExpressionEngine installation and want member sessions to be valid across all subdomains, you should explicitly set the cookie domain.

 ============= ========
 Value         Behavior